 Fun and Informative Cooking Demonstrations On A Cruise Ship

-The Oceania Regatta cruise ship offered plenty to do on the cruise ship including many different enrichment seminars and a wide variety of entertainment.
-This would be important over the 26 days we would be onboard this cruise ship!
+The Oceania Regatta cruise ship offered plenty to do on the cruise ship.
+There were many different enrichment seminars and a wide variety of entertainment.
+This was important over the 26 days we were onboard this cruise ship!
 The duelling chefs entertainment was probably our favourite!

 Two cooking stations and one prep station was set up on the stage.
-Executive Chef Mario presided as the MC – directing, teasing and coaching various chefs from the different restaurant venues on the preparation of key menu items.
-While both Mario and Paolo are from Italy (Sicily and Sardinia respectively), as we had learned when we visited Italy for 10 weeks the previous year, the cooking in different parts of Italy is often very different.
+Executive Chef Mario presided as the MC.
+He directed, teased and coached various chefs from the different restaurant venues on the preparation of key menu items.
+Both Mario and Paolo were from Italy (Sicily and Sardinia respectively).
+But as we had learned when we visited Italy for 10 weeks the previous year, the cooking in different parts of Italy often was very different.
 Mario did not always get it done his way!

-When Mario worked with Lenka (from India), Lenka held his own when insisting he was the expert at producing a curry based Thai dish.
-When pastry chef Renee joined him for one class, towering over Mario, it was clear that Renee was the expert for all sweet offerings.
+When Mario worked with Lenka (from India), Lenka held his own.
+He insisted he was the expert at producing a curry based Thai dish.
+When pastry chef Renee joined him for one class, he towered over Mario.
+And it was clear that Renee was the expert for all sweet offerings.

-While we were given copies of the menus that would be prepared, Mario quickly tore the menu sheets up, saying that cooking was often much more creative and fun than just following the steps on a piece of paper.
+While we got copies of the menus that would be prepared, Mario quickly tore the menu sheets up.
+He said that cooking was often much more creative and fun than just following the steps on a piece of paper.